-- i. roads, driveways, buildings, equipment storage areas, corrals, feedlots, lawns, greenhouses, gardens, rock outcroppings

-- ii. annual crops

-- iii. cultivated (tame) perennial forage crops

-- iv. orchards, vineyards, tree farms

-- v. forest

-- vi. native grasslands - vii. aquatic features such as wetlands, ponds, ditches, streams, and lakes - viii. riparian areas such as the margins of wetlands, ponds, ditches, streams, rivers, and lakes - ix. linear habitats such as windbreaks, hedgerows, uncultivated fencelines, ravines, gullies, and other corridors of native or semi-natural vegetation - x. any special features such as dens, burrows, nest sites, wildlife trees that you know of that may exist on your farm
+- i. roads, driveways, buildings, equipment storage areas, corrals, feedlots, lawns, gardens, rock outcroppings - ii. greenhouses and/or polyhouses - iii. annual crops - iv. cultivated (tame) perennial forage crops - v. orchards, vineyards, tree farms - vi. forest - vii. native grasslands - viii. aquatic features such as wetlands, ponds, ditches, streams, and lakes - ix. riparian areas such as the margins of wetlands, ponds, ditches, streams, rivers, and lakes - x. linear habitats such as windbreaks, hedgerows, uncultivated fencelines, ravines, gullies, and other corridors of native or semi-natural vegetation - xi. any special features such as dens, burrows, nest sites, wildlife trees that you know of that may exist on your farm

 Note: Fallow land should be mapped in the category that reflects its anticipated future use.
-On your map, estimate the portion of your farm represented by each of these ten categories (refer to Figure 4 as an example).
+On your map, estimate the portion of your farm represented by each of these categories (refer to Figure 6 as an example).

-- 3. Ecological Information
+3. Ecological Information

-- biogeoclimatic zones (general and detailed information, including a map)

-- species at risk

-- species richness/biodiversity index

-- adjacent habitat types that provide or might provide biodiversity connections or corridors
+- ► biogeoclimatic zones (general and detailed information, including a map) - ► species at risk - ► species richness/biodiversity index - ► adjacent habitat types that provide or might provide biodiversity connections or corridors https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/conservation-data-centre/explore-cdc-data/known-locations-of-species-and-ecosystems-at-risk/cdc-imap-theme

-Find the general location of your farm on Figure 2, and note the species richness of your area on your map.
+Find the general location of your farm on Figure 4, and note the species richness of your area on your map.

-To learn if species at risk, threatened and endangered species (red-listed species), or species of conservation concern (blue-listed) occur on your property, contact your local Ministry of Environment office and/or go to the BC Conservation Data Centre website: http://maps.gov.bc.ca/imf50/imf.jsp?site=cdc.
+To learn if species at risk, threatened and endangered species (red-listed species), or species of conservation concern (blue-listed) occur on your property, contact your local Ministry of Environment office and/or go to the BC Conservation Data Centre iMap website:

 This mapping site allows you to find records of species at risk in your area.